GetCreativeMalhi/project-rock-paper-scissors/README.md

 # 🌐 Project Rock Paper Scissor

-Rock Paper Scissor game in a simple static webpage using **HTML** and **JavaScript**.
+Rock Paper Scissor game in a simple static webpage developed using **HTML** and **JavaScript** which is played through console window in Dev Tools.
-This project demonstrates basic web structure, semantic HTML,and knowledge of basic JavaScript.
+This project demonstrates basic knowledge of basic JavaScript and Dev Tools.

 ---